samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

 Invoking Hadar, you cause tendrils to erupt from yourself.
 Each creature in a 10-foot [Emanation](/sources/dnd/free-rules/rules-glossary#EmanationAreaofEffect) originating from you makes a Strength saving throw.
-On a failed save, a target takes 2d6 Necrotic damage and can’t take Reactions until the start of its next turn.
+On a failed save, a target takes 2d6 Necrotic damage and can't take Reactions until the start of its next turn.
 On a successful save, a target takes half as much damage only.

 ***Using a Higher-Level Spell Slot.*** The damage increases by 1d6 for each spell slot level above 1.